vinceimbat/vinceimbat/content/english vocabs.md

 Gable - the part of a wall that encloses the end of a pitched roof.
 Gaffer - an old man; a lighting electrician on a motion-picture or television set Gaudy
-Glen - a narrow valley.
+Geld - to castrate (an animal); to deprive of a natural or essential part Glen - a narrow valley.
 Gutful - a quantity of food or drink sufficient to fill one's stomach.